A Forgotten Spot: Musical composition

 The song was inspired by the opening number for Hamilton, "Alexander Hamilton," which features Leslie Odom Jr., Anthony Ramos, Daveed Diggs, Okieriete Onaodowan, Miranda, Phillipa Soo, Christopher Jackson, & the Cast of Hamilton.
 The song's refrain is taken directly from a lyric on "Alexander Hamilton."

 "A Forgotten Spot" is performed primarily in Spanish.
 It was written to bring awareness and support to the ongoing recovery efforts in Puerto Rico following Hurricane Maria.
 Its lyrics analyze the current situation in Puerto Rico following the Hurricane.
 The song's lyrics also criticize the death toll controversy and response from American president Donald Trump associated with Hurricane Maria.

 Release

 The song was posted to Miranda's official YouTube channel on September 19, 2018.
 It was released digitally the next day, September 20, 2018.
 Its release commemorates the one-year anniversary of Hurricane Maria.
+On May 22, 2025, Miranda released Hamildrops: The Complete Collection, with "A Forgotten Spot" as the ninth track of the album.

 Critical reception

 Jon Blistein of Rolling Stone magazine boasted about the song featuring an "all-star" cast of "some of Puerto Rico's most prominent musicians."
 He later claimed the song's producer to have crafted a beat "packed with light synths and crisp drums that dance around speaker-rattling bass."
 Catherine Toruno of the Miami New Times also noted how the song featured "top Puerto Rican artists."
 An editor for the Diario Metro de Puerto Rico praised the rap performed on the song by Benitez, claiming it to showcase her versatile artistic abilities.
 They continued by labeling the rap a "positive surprise."
 The Puerto Rican television station WAPA-TV expressed similar sentiments towards Benitez's performance.
 For the week of September 20, 2018—September 27, 2018, it was the second most listened to Latin pop song on Apple Music in the United States.